adamziel/mysql-sqlite-network-proxy/php-implementation/README.md

 ## Limitations

 * We only reply with a resultset (for SELECT) or an OK packet (for other queries).
 Error packets are not yet implemented.
 Nuances of the query-specific expected response format are not yet implemented, too.
-* `mysql` CLI client is unable to connect to the proxy server due to `mysql2` library limitations.
+* `mysql` CLI client is unable to connect to the proxy server yet